jitpaul/Jnan-Test-Prioritization/README.md

 Java Agent which makes use of the Intrumentation API.
 A JUnit listener is used to to capture the start and end events for each JUnit test method.
 The agent jar file and the JUnit listener class can be integrated with any maven project to perform code coverage.
 This is done by updating the pom.xml file present in the maven project rool directory.

-In order to use the tool on your maven project, please follow the below steps.
+In order to use the tool with your maven project, please follow the below steps.

-A) Following needs to be added to the pom.xml file.
+A) Following needs to be added to the 'pom.xml' file.
-   1) Replace [path-to-your-agent.jar] with your java agent jar’s absolute path, and replace [YourListener] with your JUnit listener’s full name.
+   1) Add the below code snippet to include the 'JPAgent.jar' file and the 'Listener.java' file as plugins.
    ```
    <plugin>
    <groupId>org.apache.maven.plugins</groupId>
    <artifactId>maven-surefire-plugin</artifactId>
    <configuration>
-   <argLine>-javaagent:[path-to-your-agent.jar]</argLine>
+   <argLine>-javaagent:JPAgent.jar</argLine>
    <properties>
    <property>
    <name>listener</name>
-   <value>[YourListener]</value>
+   <value>org.apache.commons.dbutils.Listener</value>
    </property>
    </properties>
    </configuration>
    </plugin>
    ```
-   2) Add the agent.jar file as a dependency as it is used by the 'Listener.java' file.
+   2) Add the 'JPAgent.jar' file as a dependency as it is used by the 'Listener.java' file.
-   (The following dependency was written for my 'JPAgent.jar' file which is attached in the repository for your reference)
    ```
    <dependency>
    <artifactId>TestCompetition.JavaAgent</artifactId>